Cannabis ingredient holds promise as antipsychotic medicine

 LONDON (Reuters) - An ingredient in cannabis called cannabidiol or CBD has shown promise in a clinical trial as a potential new treatment for psychosis, scientists said on Friday.

-In research involving 88 people with psychosis - a mental disorder characterized by anxiety, paranoia and hallucinations - the scientists found patients treated with CBD had lower levels of psychotic symptoms than those who received a placebo.
+Scientists conducted a small trial of people with psychosis and found patients treated with CBD had lower levels of psychotic symptoms than those who received a placebo.
+Psychosis is characterized by paranoia and hallucinations.

-They were also more likely to be rated as “improved” by their psychiatrist, the study found, and there were signs of better cognitive performance and functioning.
+The study found that they were also more likely to be rated as “improved” by their psychiatrist and there were signs of better cognitive performance and functioning.

+The most common forms of psychosis are part of mental illnesses such as schizophrenia - which affects more than 21 million people worldwide - and bipolar disorder, but psychotic symptoms can also occur in conditions like Parkinson’s disease and alcohol or drug abuse.

 The main psychoactive ingredient in cannabis is delta-9-tetrahydrocannabinol, or THC.
-It can induce paranoia and anxiety and other unpleasant psychotic symptoms.
+It can induce paranoia and anxiety and hallucinations and has been found in studies to increase the risk psychotic illness in people who regularly use potent forms of cannabis such as skunk.

 But its second major constituent, CBD, has the opposite effects to THC - leading scientists to think it might one day be useful as a treatment in mental health.